-TO: BUCHANS RESOURCES BUCHANS RESOURCES LIMITED ("Buchans") hereby: The undersigned registered Holder of of the Exchangeable Warrant Certificate attached hereto, 1. exchanges such Exchangeable Warran t for a. ordina shares or other securities or plieu thereof or in addition the ordinary shares of Minco Exploration Limited (or such number of shares or other securities or property to which such subscription entitles the undersigned in lieu thereof or in addition thereto of Minco Exploration Limited); OR b. comm shares or other securities or p lieu thereof or in addition the on shares of Buchans Resources Limited (or such number of property to which such subscription entitles the undersigned in ereto of Buchans Resources Limited); and 2. delivers herewith the above mention ed Exchangeable Warrant Certificate.
-The und dersigned hereby directs that the said Units be registered as follows: Name(s) in Full (in Block Letters) Address(es) (including Postal Code) DATED this day of , Signat ure of registered Holder (Print Name of registered Holder) Title (if applicable) Address of registered Holder in Full
+TO: BUCHANS RESOURCES LIMITED ("Buchans")

+The undersigned registered Holder of the Exchangeable Warrant Certificate attached hereto, hereby:

+- 1. exchanges such Exchangeable Warrant for - a. \\\\\\ ordinary shares of Minco Exploration Limited (or such number of shares or other securities or property to which such subscription entitles the undersigned in lieu thereof or in addition thereto of Minco Exploration Limited); OR - b. \\\\\\ common shares of Buchans Resources Limited (or such number of shares or other securities or property to which such subscription entitles the undersigned in lieu thereof or in addition thereto of Buchans Resources Limited); and - 2. delivers herewith the above mentioned Exchangeable Warrant Certificate.

+The undersigned hereby directs that the said Units be registered as follows:

+Name(s) in Full (in Block Letters) Address(es) (including Postal Code)